 In the best mentoring relationships, both people learn.

 Reverse mentoring is no different.
 When younger employees share their knowledge with more experienced workers, it boosts both groups’ level of understanding, communication, and collaboration.

 2 Keys to a Successful Reverse Mentoring Partnership

-- Follow traditional guidelines — with a twist.
+2. Follow traditional guidelines — with a twist.

 As the relationship deepens, the responsibility becomes more shared, but success depends heavily on the more experienced leader to begin the momentum.
 Reverse mentoring is similar, and generally follows these guidelines:

 - Agree on the purpose of your mentorship.
 This might be sharing skills around technology, data, information, insight, or even changing a mindset about privilege.